JBlohm/miropython-deye-inverter-mqtt-esp8266/README.md

 # Deye solar inverter MQTT bridge on ESP8266 D1-mini platform (with Micropython) in use w.
 Home Assistant

 Reads Deye solar inverter metrics using Modbus over TCP and publishes them over MQTT.
-This is the code version was ported by Joern Blohm for use with: MicroPython v1.19.1 on 2022-06-17; ESP module with ESP8266
+This code version was ported by Joern Blohm for use with: MicroPython v1.19.1 on 2022-06-17; ESP module with ESP8266

 Original code by Krzysztof Białek https://github.com/kbialek/deye-inverter-mqtt